Kingston Lapidary and Mineral Club

 Download File

-Here is the most recent information about upcoming field trips for 2018.
-Please mark your calendars and contact the field trip leaders if you plan to attend.
+Upcoming field trips will be posted as they are planned both locally and for other lapidary clubs.
+For our field trips, mark your calendars and be sure to contact the field trip leaders if you plan to attend.
 If you need a membership card, please email me and I will email one back.

 All the best